 Models for Categorical Dependent Variables Using Stata, Third

-Edition, by J. Scott Long and Jeremy Freese, shows how
+Edition, by J. Scott Long and Jeremy Freese, is an

-to use Stata to fit and interpret regression models for
+essential reference for those who use Stata to fit and interpret

 Begins shipping Sept.
 8